bioinf/Sibelia/USAGE.md

 output this file, set cmd parameter:

 	-g or --graphfile

 If you are a curious person, you can also view condensed de Bruijn graph that is used for generating synteny blocks.
 To understand the graph, see [1].
 Condensed means that only bifurcations in the graph are plotted and non-branching paths are collapsed into a single edge.
 Blue edges are generated from positive strand and red edges are from negative strand respectively.
+Note that this graph is generated for K = min(Kn, MinimumBlockSize) where Kn is the value of K used for last stage (see section "Fine tuning").

 Fine tuning
 ===========